 History of Moorish Spain

-Join renowned historian Jason Webster, author of almost 20 books on Spain, on an unforgettable journey back in time.
-Staying at the one-of-a-kind 5-star hotel Convento de la Magdalena in Antequera, explore the rich history of Islamic Spain from its Golden Age to its eventual collapse in 1492.
-Delve deeper into the fascinating culture and history of this amazing region as you enjoy nightly talks and four guided tours of Granada, Cordoba, Seville, and Antequera.
-All lunches and dinners are included, and you'll receive a copy of Jason's latest book Violencia.
+Join renowned historian, Jason Webster - author of over 20 books on Spain, on an unforgettable journey back in time.
+Staying at the one-of-a-kind five-star hotel Convento de la Magdalena in Antequera, explore the rich history of Islamic Spain from its Golden Age to its eventual collapse in 1492.
+Delve deeper into the fascinating culture and history of this region as you enjoy nightly talks and four guided tours of Granada, Cordoba, Seville, and Antequera.
+All lunches and dinners are included, and you'll receive a copy of Jason's latest book, Violencia.

 Four included excursions and four expert talks